cekrem/cekrem.github.io/content/posts/solid-in-fp-liskov-substitution.md

 ## So it's just... free?

 The structural stuff, yeah.
 Pretty much.
-The part that catches 90% of real-world LSP violations in OOP codebases is handled by the language.
+The part that catches the majority of real-world LSP violations in OOP codebases is handled by the language.
 You don't need contract tests for it.
 You don't need discipline.
 The compiler won't let you ship broken substitutions.

 But there's a catch.
 (There's always a catch.)